+Our Class A common stock may be available to be traded on an ATS.
 We do not intend to apply for the listing of our Class A common stock on any securities exchange.
-We intend to make our Class A common stock available for trading on several ATSs, including the tZERO ATS.
-However, although we are in discussions with several ATSs regarding the availability of our Class A common stock for trading, these discussions may not be successful, and there can be no assurance that our Class A common stock will become available for trading on an ATS in the near term or at all.
 Prior to this offering, there has been no prior trading market for our Class A common stock.
-We cannot assure you that an active trading market for our Class A common stock will develop on an ATS or elsewhere or, if developed, that any market will be sustained.
+We cannot assure you that an active trading market for our

+Class A common stock will develop on an ATS or elsewhere or, if developed, that any market will be sustained.
 The offering price of our Class A common stock will not necessarily reflect the price at which investors in the market will be willing to buy and sell shares of our Class A common stock following this offering.